Professor, Dept of Family & Community Medicine, BCM

 Throughout her career, she has provided operational oversight with strong financial performance for assigned areas of responsibility.
 MacDonald has led many strategic planning efforts during her leadership career.
 Most importantly, she has fostered an environment of teamwork, collaboration, and talent development at all levels of the organization.

 Michael Norwood is an Engineer Operator at Houston Fire Department.
 He is currently assigned to Station 102 and has served our community for over ten years.

 Michael is a certified EMS Instructor for Houston Community College (HCC) and the City of Houston.
 He received his Associate's Degree in Emergency Management from HCC.
-He joined the PCIC team in the fall of 2014, after interacting with Super-users for many years.
+He joined the PCIC team in the fall of 2014, after interacting with High-Need, High-Cost patients for many years.
 His goal is to help PCIC clients better coordinate their care and successfully navigate our healthcare system.

 Li Gai is a Data Analyst at PCIC and joined PCIC in August, 2015.
 As part of her graduate course work, she worked on a project to visualize data and build dashboards for data discovery and patient selection.
 Upon completing her graduate degree in Business Analytics at Southern Methodist University, Dallas, she joined the PCIC technology team to pursue her passion in data analytics in the public health arena.